Anglia Railways: Rolling stock

-Anglia Railways inherited a fleet of Class 86s, Mark 2 carriages, Driving Brake Standard Opens, Class 150s and Class 153s from British Rail.
-As part of the franchise, the fleet of Mark 2 carriages had a complete mechanical and interior refurbishment.
+Anglia Railways inherited a fleet of s, Mark 2 coaches, Driving Brake Standard Opens, s and s from British Rail.
+As part of the franchise, the fleet of Mark 2 coaches had a complete mechanical and interior refurbishment.
 On 10 June 1998, it unveiled its turquoise and white livery.
-In June 1998, preserved Class 201 unit 1001 commenced an eleven-month lease operating services from Norwich to Great Yarmouth and Lowestoft.
+In June 1998, preserved diesel-electric multiple unit no. 1001 commenced an eleven-month lease, operating services on the Wherry Lines.